Hosios Loukas: History

 The monastery of Hosios Loukas is situated at a scenic site on the slopes of Mount Helicon.
 It was founded in the early 10th century AD by the hermit, Venerable (Greek: Hosios) Luke of Steiris (Greek: Lukas), whose relics are kept in the monastery to this day.
-St Luke (not to be confused with the Evangelist author of the Gospel of Saint Luke), was a hermit who died on 7 February 953.
+St Luke (not to be confused with the Evangelist author of the Gospel of Saint Luke and the Acts of the Apostles), was a hermit who died on 7 February 953.
 He is famous for having predicted the conquest of Crete by Emperor Romanos.
 It was unclear if he was referring to Romanos I, the emperor at the time.
 However the island was actually reconquered by Nicephorus Phocas under Romanos II.
 It is believed that it was during the latter's reign (959-963) that the monastery's Church of the Theotokos (Panagia) was constructed.

 The main shrine of the monastery is the tomb of St. Luke, originally situated in the vault, but later placed at the juncture of the two churches.
 The monastery derived its wealth (including funds required for construction) from the fact that the relics of St. Luke were said to have exuded myron, a sort of perfumed oil which produced healing miracles.
 Pilgrims hoping for miraculous help were encouraged to sleep by the side of the tomb in order to be healed by incubation.
 The mosaics around the tomb represent not only St. Luke himself, but also hegumen Philotheos offering a likeness of the newly built church to the saint.

+The saint Nicholas the Pilgrim, a local shepherd, lived for some time in the second half of the eleventh century in the monastery until he was expelled due to his abnormal behaviour.
 Under the Latin Empire in 1206, the legate Benedict of Porto gave Hosios Loukas to the canons of the Holy Sepulchre.